For the most up to date information please click here

 c.
 You are over 18 years of age (or, if you are under the age of 18 at the time of booking, you agree to provide a Consent Form countersigned by your parent or guardian) and where placing an order for services with age restrictions declares that you are of the appropriate age to purchase those services.

-“Placement” means participation in a Project provided to the Volunteer, in a form the same or similar to that set out in the Brochure (as amended by The Leap from time to time), on the Volunteer being deemed suitable for participation by The Leap and in return for the Volunteer’s payment in full of the cost of the Placement;
+“Placement” means participation in a Project provided to the Volunteer, in a form the same or similar to that set out in the Program Guidelines (as amended by The Leap from time to time), on the Volunteer being deemed suitable for participation by The Leap and in return for the Volunteer’s payment in full of the cost of the Placement;

 “Placement/Program Guidelines” means the advice, instructions and guidelines in respect of the Volunteer’s chosen Placement issued by The Leap to the Volunteer on The Leap’s receipt of the Volunteer’s satisfactorily completed Booking Application Form;